wearerequired/traduttore/docs/installation.md

 Traduttore requires at least PHP 7.1, while the [Traduttore Registry](https://github.com/wearerequired/traduttore-registry) also supports PHP 7.0.

-To download the latest code from your source code repositories, Traduttore requires Git to be installed on the server.
+To download the latest code from your source code repositories, Traduttore requires the respective version control to be installed on the server.
+Depending on the projects it may be Git, Subversion or Mercurial.

 For string extraction Traduttore requires [WP-CLI](https://wp-cli.org/) 2.0 or newer.
 [Learn more about the available CLI commands](cli.md).

-If you're not sure whether Git or WP-CLI are available on your system, please contact your hosting provider.
+If you're not sure whether Git or WP-CLI are available on your system, please contact your hosting provider or run the WP-CLI command `wp traduttore info`.

 ## Installing Traduttore